Farama-Foundation/Gymnasium/docs/tutorials/gymnasium_basics/load_quadruped_model.md

 Step 2 Tweaking the environment parameters
 -------------------------
 Tweaking the environment parameters is essential to get the desired behavior for learning.
-In the following sections, the reader is encouraged to check the [documentation of the arguments](https://gymnasium.farama.org/main/environments/mujoco/ant/#arguments) for more detailed information.
+In the following subsections, the reader is encouraged to check the [documentation of the arguments](https://gymnasium.farama.org/main/environments/mujoco/ant/#arguments) for more detailed information.